-Soft, chewy Sugar Brookies are a delicious combo of Sugar Cookies and Brownies.
-The perfect easy cookie bar for any occasion!
+Soft, chewy Sugar Brookies are a delicious combo of Sugar Cookies and fudgy Brownies.
+Add sprinkles for a festive touch for any occasion.

-Chocolate brownies taste incredible paired with buttery vanilla-infused sugar cookies.
+My fudgy brownies taste incredible paired with buttery vanilla-infused drop sugar cookies.

 Ingredient Notes

 To make Sugar Cookie Brookies, you start with a batch of sugar cookie dough and a brownie batter.
-Here’s what you’ll need to make them both from scratch.
+Scroll down to the recipe card for the complete list of ingredients with measurements.

-• Semi-sweet chocolate chips – You could also use chocolate chunks or chop up a bar of good quality dark chocolate.
+• Semi-sweet chocolate chips – You could also use chocolate chunks or chop up a bar of good quality dark chocolate for the brownies.

 • Sprinkles – Optional, but they add a great pop of color to the otherwise beige cookie layer.